"Evaluating" "Expressions" in "Environments"?

 To evaluate an expression, R must look up any variable names in the expression in the current "environment";

-For example, the expression sum((x - mean(x))^2)
+For example, the expression sum((x - mean(x))^2) includes the variables sum, mean, and x.

-are base R functions, so R will find them no problem (unless you remove them).
+The variables sum and mean are base R functions, so R will find them no problem (unless you remove them).

-is not generally going to be "defined" unless you've defined it.
+However, x is not generally going to be "defined" unless you've defined it.

-If you try to evaluate sum((x - mean(x))^2)
+If you try to evaluate sum((x - mean(x))^2), you'll get an error if x is not defined.

 There are many different "environments" in R, where R will search for variables: When you run R, you can save variables in the global environment; R-packages have their own environments; every time you call a function, the function has its own environment inside it---this is why a function can "see" it's own arguments, but variable you save inside a function isn't "visible" outside the function.